CEREBRUS-MAXIMUS/Surfer-Data/README.md

 For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md), [Helper Functions Documentation](docs/HELPER_FUNCTIONS.md), and [Guide to Adding New Platforms](docs/ADD_PLATFORMS.md).

-See the [open issues](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Surfer-Org/Desktop-App/issues) for a full list of proposed features (and known issues).

-## Roadmap

-### Short-Term
-- [x] Data being maintained/updated everyday
-- [x] Scheduled exports
-- [ ] Obtain a code signing certificate for Windows
-- [x] Replace `setTimeout` with `await` for script execution to ensure elements exist before scraping
-- [ ] Iamplement robust error handling for the scraping process
-- [ ] Add support for more online platforms
-- [x] Add verbosity to runs

-### Medium to Long-Term
-- [ ] Implement concurrent scraping to allow for multiple scraping jobs to run simultaneously
-- [ ] Adding knowledge graphs, chatting with data, visualizations, etc
-- [ ] Adding sub-tasks within platforms (i.e. Twitter Bookmarks, LinkedIn Connections Data, etc)
-- [ ] Integrate with other agentic frameworks like LangChain for advanced personal AI assistants
-- [ ] Explore integration with wearable devices for enhanced personal data tracking and acknowledgment

 ## License

 Distributed under the MIT License.
-See [`LICENSE`](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data/blob/main/LICENSE) for more information.
+See [`LICENSE`](https://github.com/Surfer-Org/Desktop-App/blob/main/LICENSE) for more information.

 ## Built With